kostas23Github/mymdb2/DOCUMENTATION.md

     - Fix responsiveness
     - Add more error handling
     - Add a few more animations
-    - Add the previous viewed feature
+    - Add the previously viewed feature

 ## CONCLUSION